 - Fitness to practise: The main priority for action was the fitness to practise system, while the concept of upstreaming was mostly supported.
 Some areas in the document were received positively, but others criticised as an extension of remit.

 - GDC fees: Our member survey also showed that dentists would like to support a dental-only regulator, but not at any cost, and that they could envisage a merger with other regulators if it meant better value for money.
 There was also a call to ensure that the ARF for dentists is reduced for 2018.

 - Dental complaints service: As part of the response, we've called for a full, independent review of the work of the Dental Complaints Service (DCS); as, contrary to the GDC’s own commentary, a large majority of dentists with experience of the service rate it as ‘poor’.
 There was also support for the service to be moved away from the GDC.

 Regulation of dental practices across the UK

 Dental practices also come under the independent regulators of health and adult social care:

-Through the BDA's country offices
+BDA's country offices

 , we campaign for better regulation in each of the UK's countries.